 - Laryngeal mask: this mask is inserted through the mouth into the throat and sits over the entrance to the windpipe in the region of the larynx.

-Small pets, dogs and cats are monitored in the recovery room after the anaesthetic until they are sufficiently awake and all their body functions are stable.
+Small cats are monitored in the recovery room after the anaesthetic until they are sufficiently awake and all their body functions are stable.
 Occasionally, monitoring and care in an intensive care unit can be required.
-Your small pet, cat or dog is given enough intravenous fluid and pain relief after the anaesthetic and is kept warm.
+Your small cat is given enough intravenous fluid and pain relief after the anaesthetic and is kept warm.

 Various local anaesthetic techniques are used to spare systemic anaesthetics and nevertheless suppress all pain.
 This protects the circulation.
 Since there are very different options, every anaesthetic is adapted individually to the animal (cat anaesthesia, dog anaesthesia etc.) and the operation and therefore differs greatly.